scrapinghub/exporters/docs/tutorials.rst

 ==================

 In this tutorial, we are going to learn how the new exporters work.
-The purpose of this project is to have a tool to allow us to export from a wide range of sources to a wide range of targets, allowing to perform complex filtering and transformations to items.
+The purpose of this project is to have a tool to allow us to export from a wide range of sources to a wide range of targets, allowing us to perform complex filtering and transformations to items.

 Let's make a simple export
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-With this tutorial, we are going to read a topic in a kafka cluster into an s3 bucket, filtering by country of
+With this tutorial, we are going to read a topic in a `Kafka <http://kafka.apache.org>`_ cluster into an S3 bucket, filtering out non-American comapnies.
-the company (we only want American companies).
 We need to create a proper configuration file.
-To do it we
-create a plain json file with the proper data.
+To do it we create a plain JSON file with the proper data.

 Config file
 ***********
-Configuration file should be something like the following:
+The configuration file should look like this:

 .. code-block:: javascript